Engineering Dissipative Quasicrystals

 We now move on to the second case, by further introducing non-reciprocal dissipation processes, with additional jump operators~\cite{wangzhong}

 where $\gamma$ is the loss rate.
 Apart from a global loss term, the corresponding non-Hermitian effective Hamiltonian is

-where $Je^{\pm \beta}=t_1\pm\gamma$.
+where $Je^{\pm \beta}=t_1\pm\gamma$, where $\varphi$ is a phase factor.
 Jump operators $L^{(2)}_n$ give rise to a non-reciprocal nearest-neighbor hopping in the non-Hermitian Hamiltonian, which in turn induces the non-Hermitian skin effect under open boundary conditions (OBCs).
 Remarkably, the onset of the non-Hermitian skin effect coincides with the localization transition, while the transition point is shifted due to the competition between the non-Hermitian skin effect and the Anderson localization~\cite{chen3}.

 To derive the transition point, we notice that $H_1$ and $H_2$ are related by a similarity transformation under OBC, with $H_2=SH_1S^{-1}$ and $S=\text{diag}(e^\beta, e^{2\beta},..., e^{N\beta})$.
 The localized eigen wavefunctions of $H_2$ thus behave as $e^{-(\eta\pm\beta) |n-n_0|}$, where $n_0$ is the localization center.
 As such, the localization transition occurs at $V/2J=e^{\beta}$~\cite{chen3}.